srozemuller/rozemuller_blog/content/blog/2022-04-19-monitor-and-get-alerts-from-microsoft-endpoint-manager/index.md

 For more information about the diagnostics settings, check the Microsoft documentation: <https://docs.microsoft.com/en-us/rest/api/monitor/diagnostic-settings>

-## Using Azure Monitor for monitoring Microsoft Endpoint Manager
+## Using Azure Monitor for monitoring Microsoft Intune

-To monitor and get alerts from Microsoft Endpoint Manager we configure Azure Monitor.
+To monitor and get alerts from Microsoft Intune we configure Azure Monitor.
 In the chapters above we configured a Log Analytics workspace and diagnostics settings in MEM.
 In this chapter, I give monitor some examples and send an alert with Azure Monitor.
 Before we are able to send alerts we need two things.
 An alert rule and an action group.
 The last one is the first thing we create.
 I create an action group that sent an e-mail to me, the most basic action group.

 As a result of configuring diagnostics settings in MEM, we see new tables in the workspace.